sanjfomojis/SatStack/README.md

 # SatStack
 SatStack

 1. Input inscription ID of the image you want to use for the cover image.
-Replace '<initial-image-inscription-id>' with inscription ID

 2. Input sat number you are re-inscribing on.
-Replace '<sat-number>' with sat-number

 3. Inscribe satstack.html on the sat that you inputted into the code